Incentive spirometer

 An incentive spirometer is a handheld medical device used to help patients improve the functioning of their lungs.
 By training patients to take slow and deep breaths, this simplified spirometer facilitates lung expansion and strengthening.
 Patients inhale through a mouthpiece, which causes a piston inside the device to rise.
 This visual feedback helps them monitor their inspiratory effort.
-Incentive spirometers are commonly used after surgery or other illnesses to prevent pulmonary complications.
+Incentive spirometers are commonly used after surgery or certain illnesses to prevent pulmonary complications.

 Overview

 Incentive spirometer is indicated for patients who have had any surgery that might jeopardize respiratory function, particularly surgery to the lungs, but also to patients recovering from cardiac or other surgery involving extended time under anesthesia and prolonged in-bed recovery.
 Under general anesthesia and inactivity, a patient's breathing may slow, causing air sacs in their lungs to not fully inflate.
 Atelectasis can develop and, if unmanaged, lead to pneumonia and postoperative fever.
 Pneumonia is a major lung complication associated with increased morbidity and mortality, length of hospital stay, and likelihood of hospital readmissions.
 In conjunction with breathing exercises and early mobility, incentive spirometry use is therefore beneficial for patients recovering from pneumonia or rib damage to help minimize the chance of fluid build-up in the lungs.
 Because of its role in pulmonary rehabilitation and inspiratory muscle training, this device may theoretically benefit patients with COVID-19.
 It may be used as well by wind instrument players who want to improve their air flow.